JohnRCC/P3Group/errorcode/readme_instructions.txt

 2)
 run ./merge.bsh [argument]
-	where argument is "pot.dat"
+	where argument is "pot.dat" (or whatever you want to compare to analytic.dat)
-	this finds difference between analytical.dat and pot.dat 3)
+	this finds difference between analytical.dat and pot.dat (to compare to another thing, go into file and edit "analytic.dat" to whatever you want to compare to)

-run ./plotheat.pg
-	to generate a heat map of percentage difference. this file can be edited to output as desired "file.pdf"
+	output: pd_[argument].pdf